-At NCATS, the experts in the Assay Development and Screening Technology (ADST) program work to optimize assays requested or submitted by the biomedical research community for high-throughput small-molecule screening.
+At NCATS, the experts in the ADST program work to optimize assays requested or submitted by the biomedical research community for high-throughput small-molecule screening.
 Read the latest news about this program below.

 When scientists who specialize in drug development have a promising idea for a new disease treatment, they often start by designing biological tests called assays.
 By using high-throughput (robotically assisted) screening, researchers use the assays to evaluate hundreds of thousands of compounds with the potential to become new treatments.
 This complex process requires teamwork to involve the right types of expertise and perspectives in the research project team.